The State of the Hourly Worker:

 Seventy-seven percent stated work-life balance was a necessary factor to feel very satisfied with their job.
 This finding is surprising when you consider work-life balance ranks even higher than being paid well (66 percent), having a good working relationship with your boss (64 percent), working in a convenient location (62 percent), or doing tasks or projects you enjoy (58 percent).

-It is interesting to note that for hourly workers, the idea of work-life balance means different things to different people.
+It is interesting to note that the idea of work-life balance means different things to different people.
 It is not necessarily about working a standard, forty-hour work week.
 Rather, it’s about aligning work with life, whatever that looks like at any given time.
 For some workers, that means working as many hours as possible to maximize income.
 For others, work-life balance may mean working certain days, or certain hours.
 For hourly workers, work-life balance is closely tied to how much control they have to manage their time.

 How Do Generations View Job Satisfaction Differently?